Blendify/blender-manual/trunk/blender_docs/manual/editors/image/introduction.rst

 Introduction
 ************

-The Image Editor is where you can view/edit 2D assets like images/textures.
+The Image Editor is where you can view/edit 2D assets like images or textures.

 .. figure:: /images/editors_uv-image_introduction_main.png